neo4j-contrib/neomodel/README.rst

 An alias is just a name given to the attribute for handling relationship.
-In the above example, there is one neo4j relationship present `IS_FROM`, we are just defining two different aliases for it, one accessible via the Person objects and one via Country objects.
+In the above example, there is one neo4j relationship present `IS_FROM`, we are defining two different aliases for it, one accessible via Person objects and one via Country objects.
 All objects of class Person can access that relationship through the *is_from* attribute, and all objects of class Country can access it through the *inhabitant* attribute.